funkybunch/funkybunch/README.md

 🔭&nbsp;&nbsp;I'm a space nerd.
 Currently working on an open source release for [capcom.io](https://capcom.io/).

-Product designer by day.
-Home Automation nerd.
-Integration maintainer & contributor to [Home Assistant/core](https://github.com/home-assistant/core/).
+Designer by day.
+Home Automation nerd & Integration maintainer & contributor to [Home Assistant/core](https://github.com/home-assistant/core/) by night.

 Civic tech 🇺🇸 can change our society for the better.
 Here are some projects I'm working on with local [@CodeForAmerica](https://github.com/codeforamerica) brigades:
 - 🏥 [CodeForBaltimore/Healthcare-Rollcall](https://github.com/CodeForBaltimore/Healthcare-Rollcall)